Advanced Networking – Specialty Certification Preparation for AWS

 Domain 6.0: Manage, optimize, and troubleshoot the network

-We explore the tools and steps you can implement to troubleshoot and resolve network issues using hands on labs and quizzes.
+We explore the tools and steps you can implement to troubleshoot and resolve network issues using hands on labs and a preparation exam.

 - April 9, 2018 - Added Certification Preparation Exam